Arrow BOOK

 • Continue physiotherapy or graded activity if already in progress

-Some patients notice improvement quickly while others need time to judge the effect.
+Some patients notice improvement quickly, while others need more time to judge the effect.
 Response varies and not everyone benefits.

 Benefits

-• Reduced wide spread pain intensity in selected patients
+• May reduce wide spread pain intensity in selected patients

-• Reduced nerve sensitivity and abnormal pain responses
+• May reduce nerve sensitivity and abnormal pain responses

-• Improved ability to participate in physiotherapy and graded exercise
+• May improve ability to participate in physiotherapy and graded exercise

-• Reduced reliance on some medications in some cases
+• May reduce reliance on some medications in selected cases

-• Better daily function and coping when symptoms are less intense
+• Can support better daily function and coping when symptoms are less intense

-IV lidocaine infusions are delivered in a monitored setting to support safety.
-Possible side effects include:
+IV lidocaine infusion is delivered in a monitored setting to support safety, but side effects can occur.

 • Lightheadedness or dizziness